Lydiaade/Finance-App/fm-backend/README.md

 ## To-Do List
-- Create method to generate transactions when file is sent through in front end and saves to db
+- [x] Create method to generate transactions when file is sent through in front end and saves to db
--
+    - Handle error cases on file upload
+- [] Add starting salary endpoint
+- [] Collate spend and income

 ## How to's
 - To add dummy data to the db you can access the database in docker using the terminal.
 An examply transaction has been attached below.